schmittjoaopedro/spring-boot-sample/README.md

 # Spring boot + Redis + Neo4j + security

-This study objective evaluate superficially the spring boot framework integrated with two persistence mechanisms, implementing some common requirements present in a huge number of applications.
-The contribution aims to share a common architecture to be used as base to create new projects.
+This study objective evaluates superficially the spring boot framework integrated with two persistence mechanisms, implementing some common requirements present in a huge number of applications.
+The contribution aims to share a common architecture to be used as a base to create new projects.
 The technologies used in this project are:
 * Spring boot 2.0.0.M7
 * Redis
 * Neo4J

 The functional requirements are:
-* Anonymous users can only access the login and register pages.
+* Anonymous users can only access the login and register pages
 * Authenticated users can access all pages

 The non-functional requirements are:
-* A user can not lose the session when the server is restarted.
+* An authenticated user cannot lose the session when the server is restarted
 * A business entity should be saved with only one click (cascade model)

 # Environment

-The development environment is composed by the following programs:
+The development environment is composed of the following programs:
 * JDK versão 9.0.1+11 64bit
 * IntelliJ IDEA Community 2017.1.4
 * Maven 3.3.9